GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/solidMechanics/docs/SolidMechanics.rst

    T_{ij,j} + \rho(b_{i}-\ddot{x}_{i}) = 0,

 which is a 3-dimensional expression for the well known expression of Newtons Second Law (:math:`F = m a`).
-These equations of motion are discritized using the Finite Element Method, which leads to a discrete set of residual equations:
+These equations of motion are discretized using the Finite Element Method, which leads to a discrete set of residual equations:

 .. math::